leonfullxr/Wireguard-Config/README.md

 # Wireguard Admin Scripts
-#### Both of the scripts is copied and developed out from https://github.com/davidgross/ - so all creds to David Gross :)
+#### Both of the scripts are copied and developed out from https://github.com/davidgross/ - so all creds to David Gross :)

 Scripts to provision Wireguard clients.
 Written to run on the same Linux computer as the Wireguard server.
 Focus is on daily use of the basics - add and delete peers/clients.